Realizability of hypergraphs and intrinsic link theory: Abstract

 \section{Abstract}

-This note is expository and is accessible to students who know basic geometry of three-dimensional space and who are ready to learn straightforward generalizations to four-dimensional space.
-We present short elementary proofs of Conway-Gordon-Sachs Theorem on graphs in three-dimensional space, as well as van Kampen-Flores' and Ummel's theorems on nonrealizability of certain hypergraphs in four-dimensional space.
-The proofs use a reduction to lower dimensions.
-Such a reduction exhibits relation between these results and allows higher-dimensional generalization.
-We use the elementary language of collections of points, so we do not need the formal notion of hypergraph.
+In this expository paper we present short simple proofs of Conway-Gordon-Sachs' theorem on intrinsic linking in three-dimensional space, as well as van Kampen-Flores' and Ummel's theorems on intrinsic intersections.
+The latter are related to nonrealizability of certain hypergraphs in four-dimensional space.
+The proofs use a reduction to lower dimensions which allows to exhibit relation between these results.
+We use elementary language which allows to present the main ideas without technicalities.
+Thus our exposition is accessible to non-specialists in the area, including students who know basic three-dimensional geometry, and who are ready to learn straightforward four-dimensional generalizations.

 {\it `It's too difficult.'}

 {\it `Write simply.'}

 {\it `That's hardest of all.'}